 Please note: Campsites may change (be different from this itinerary) depending on booking time and availability, weather conditions or restrictions undertaken for safety reasons by Peruvian Government.

 Pre-departure briefing: You will meet your Salkantay and short Inca trail guide and group in our office for an orientation before your trek.
-At this time, we will provide you with the duffle bags which will be carried by our horses.
 The meeting will be at 6:00 PM the evening before the trip begins.
 In case you can’t come at this time “please let us know” to coordinate another time.

 Touristic Transport: You will be picked up from your hotel in Cusco in the morning and will travel by private transportation to Challacancha, the starting point of the Salkantay and Short Inca Trail trek.

 Adventure Experienced Salkantay Inca Trail Tour Guide: English speaking, professionally educated, and official tour guide with tourism certification.
 They all grew up in this region and have a true passion to teach others about their heritage.
 Your guide will explain the culture and surroundings along the entire route, including leading your group in ancient ceremonies!
 He or she will keep you safe, sound, and comfortable on your trek so that you can enjoy your time along the inca path and will ensure you are safe and happy.

 Tour Guide in Machupicchu Cultural Experienced: English speaking, professionally educated, and official tour guide with tourism certification.
 For visit the sacred city of Machupicchu.